 No you do not need a referral to come see a Dietitian.
 Anyone can come see a Dietitian, whether you require support with a specific issue, or whether you are seeking an opportunity to simply ask questions about ways to improve your diet or eating behaviours.

-If you require Dietetic support we have a number of excellent community dietitians we can refer you to.
+If you require Dietetic support, please call and ask how Rachael Bradford can help you.
 The following schemes will enable you to receive a Medicare rebate provided that you are eligible.

 Chronic Health Condition & Team Care Arrangements (TCA):